stavco9/mlops-final-project/docs/MIDTERM_EXERCISE.md

 * Phase 3: Train our python modules based on the train slice of our source (input) dataset and validate it with our validate slice:
    * lightgbm
    * Conv_AE
-* Phase 4: Choose our algorithms to use in order to achieve the following:
-   * Algorithm for generating time-series data based on our dataset (Synthetic data).
-Based on comparing the test set vs the trained model
-     * Available options are: Time GAN, Deep Echo
-   * Algorithm for finding a problematic slices of dataset over the time series (Many false negatives) and tune them.
-Based on comparing the test set vs the trained model:
-     * Available options are: XXXX
-* Phase 5: Train our python modules based on our updated dataset which is a result of the execution of our algorithms:
+* Phase 4: Implement an algorithm to find slices of dataset which the model perform badbly on.
+That means low recall rate.
+* Phase 5: Choose an algorithm for generating time-series data (Synthetic data) with similar distribution as the problematic slices.
+Possible packages are Time GAN and Deep Echo.
+* Phase 6: Use the extended data sets to train again and fine tune the models:
    * lightgbm
    * Conv_AE
-* Phase 5: View our results by comparing the test set vs the trained model
+* Phase 7: Show our results by comparing the perfomance on the test set with and without our method.
+We will apply same algorithm for detecting problematic slices so get customer will be aware in case that our model has sub optimal performance over some data.
-   * Check if the following model aspects have been improved by the target improvement we've defined ourselves:
+Check if the following model aspects have been improved by the target improvement we've defined ourselves:
-     * false negative rate
+     * False negative rate
-     * recall rate
+     * Recall rate
+* Phase 8: Export the trained model and create an application which wraps the model with simlpe user interface.
-     * accuracy rate
+*
-* Phase 6: Export the updated dataset to output CSV file to be reusable in the next phases
-* Phase 7: Re-run our pipelines with the new generated output

 ## Architecture

 ### 1- Training phase